LordAlucard90/Angular-Tutorial/02 - Debugging/readme.md

 }
 ```

-*Cannot read property 'push' of undefined* means that **servers** is undefined.
+Cannot read property 'push' of undefined* means that **servers** is undefined.

 The value is initialized but not declared, ``servers = [];`` solves the problem.
----

 ## Partial Working Error

-In the example after adding some servers it is possible deleted by clicking on them, this does not work for the last item.
+In the example after adding some servers it is possible deleted them by clicking
+on them, this does not work for the last item.

 On the html the current item is passed.
 ```angular2html